Azure/actions-toolkit/packages/utilities/README.md

 p | string | path to create

 ### utils.find
-Recursively finds all paths a given path.
+Recursively finds all paths for a given path.
 Returns an array of paths.

 ```javascript
 find(findPath: string): string[] {